dewyze/dato_dast/README.md

 ## Wrappers

-Marks, Types, and Blocks all supports configuring a `wrappers` field.
+Marks, Types, Inline Items, and Blocks all supports configuring a `wrappers` field.

 The wrappers are rendered from the outside in, so the first wrapper will wrap the following wrappers.